-- 6.1 The original Project business case set out the intention to commence site mobilisation work in October 2019 and to complete the Project by October 2021.
-It is now proposed that the Project will open to traffic in February 2024. - 6.2 The delivery of the Project has been slower than anticipated due to the interdependency between the Project and the planning applications for the residential/ commercial development which is associated with the Project.
-Project delays have also been experienced through the development of the environmental impact assessment (EIA), as stakeholder feedback has been considered and used to enhance the Project design work. - 6.3 The interdependencies between the Project and the housing developments are complex and any resolution by Canterbury City Council to grant planning permission will be subject to the application for the relief road (the Project) being granted by KCC. - 6.4 The outstanding planning applications, for the housing developments (being decided by Canterbury City Council) and the Project (being decided by KCC), are also subject of a joint Appropriate Assessment (AA) being considered as part of the planning application and being agreed by Natural England. - 6.5 Positive steps have been made in September 2020 towards agreeing the AA, but previous delays to the AA meant that the planning applications could not be determined in August/September 2020, to achieve the revised deadline previously set by the Board. - 6.6 Natural England have now accepted the AA produced in support of the planning application for the residential development, although Canterbury City Council have decided to undergo a further round of public consultation.
-This will enable the planning application for the two main residential developments to be considered by Canterbury City Council on 17 November 2020. - 6.7 Natural England still need to formally accept the AA prepared for the Project, however, this mirrored the information presented in the AA for the residential development application so should be accepted by Natural England early in November 2020.
-There are no other foreseen barriers to the determination of the planning application for the Project and associated developments.
+6.1 The original Project business case set out the intention to commence site mobilisation work in October 2019 and to complete the Project by October 2021.
+It is now proposed that the Project will open to traffic in February 2024.

-- 6.8 As the planning consent for the Project itself is not intended to be considered by Kent County Council until the residential developments have been considered, the next opportunity for the planning application for the Project to be considered is 9th December 2020.
+- 6.2 The delivery of the Project has been slower than anticipated due to the interdependency between the Project and the planning applications for the residential/ commercial development which is associated with the Project.
+Project delays have also been experienced through the development of the environmental impact assessment (EIA), as stakeholder feedback has been considered and used to enhance the Project design work. - 6.3 The interdependencies between the Project and the housing developments are complex and any resolution by Canterbury City Council to grant planning permission will be subject to the application for the relief road (the Project) being granted by KCC. - 6.4 The outstanding planning applications, for the housing developments (being decided by Canterbury City Council) and the Project (being decided by KCC), are also subject of a joint Appropriate Assessment (AA) being considered as part of the planning application and being agreed by Natural England. - 6.5 Positive steps have been made in early September 2020 towards agreeing the AA, but previously delays to the AA meant that the planning applications could not be determined in June/July 2020, to achieve the deadline previously set by the Board. - 6.6 Once Natural England formally accept the AA, there are no other foreseen barriers to the determination of the planning application for the Project and associated developments once the planning committee meetings at Kent County Council and Canterbury City Council resume. - 6.7 It is now intended that the AA will be signed off by the end of September 2020.
+This will enable the planning application for the two main residential developments to be considered by Canterbury City Council in October 2020. - 6.8 As the planning consent for the Project itself if not intended to be considered by Kent County Council until the residential developments have been considered, the next opportunity for the planning application for the Project to be considered is 4 November 2020.
 If the consideration of the application by Canterbury City Council is delayed, this will further delay the consideration of the Project by KCC Planning Committee. - 6.9 Based on the latest Project delays, it is now anticipated that construction will start in January 2022, with the completion of the Project by November 2023.
 The key project milestones are summarised in Table 2 below.
 This is on the basis that the developer contributions are in place and that the land required to deliver the Project can be acquired voluntarily.
-Section 7 below provides further details on these Project risks.
+Section 6 below provides further details on these Project risks.